Curriculum Design and Approvals Procedures - Curriculum Structure

 (73) The period of candidature is 2 years full-time or the part-time equivalent.

 (74) The Master of Philosophy (Discipline) is aimed at the research skills development of the candidate, with particular emphasis on research methodology appropriate to their specific discipline area.
 This degree is designed to provide the experience and expert knowledge needed to confidently approach PhD studies and a research career.
-Further detail is provided in the Research Masters (Honours) Policy.
+Further detail is provided in the Higher Degree by Research Policy.

 Extended Masters (AQF 9e)